izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Features.md

 * 🟩 **Production Ready**: Feature is supported by Epic and is recommended for use in production environments.
 Epic will maintain an upgrade path for this feature between releases.
 * 🟨 **Beta**: Feature is stable and ready for evaluation, but may have bugs and minor missing features.
 Epic will attempt to maintain an upgrade path for this feature.
-* 🟧 **Experimental**: Feature may be significantly modified or removed entirely in future releases.
+* 🟧 **Experimental**: Feature is functional but may undergo significant modifications or be removed entirely in future releases.
 * 🟥 **Early**: Feature is still early in development.